mastodon/documentation/content/en/methods/statuses.md

 media_ids[]
 : Array of String.
 Include Attachment IDs to be attached as media.
 If provided, `status` becomes optional, and `poll` cannot be used.

+media_attributes[][]
+: Array of String.
+Each array includes id, description, and focus.

 poll[options][]
 : Array of String.
 Possible answers to the poll.
 If provided, `media_ids` cannot be used, and `poll[expires_in]` must be provided.